OfficeDev/office-js-docs-pr/docs/develop/use-sso-to-get-office-signed-in-user-token.md

 In this article you'll create an Office Add-in that gets the ID token, and displays the user's name, email, and unique ID in the task pane.

 > [!NOTE]
 > SSO with Office and the `getAccessToken` API do not work in all scenarios.
 You should always implement a fallback dialog to sign in the user when SSO is unavailable.
-For more information see TBD.
+For more information see [Authenticate and authorize with the Office dialog API](auth-with-office-dialog-api.md).

 ## Create an app registration